-2. Check All Parameters: After starting the lubrication pump, check lube oil levels and all other running pump parameters such as cooling water pressure, fuel oil temp and pressure, control and starting air pressure etc. to ensure that all are in the accepted range.
+2. Check All Important Parameters: After starting the lubrication pump, check lube oil levels and all other running pump parameters such as cooling water pressure, fuel oil temp and pressure, control and starting air pressure etc. to ensure that all are in the accepted range.

-3. Open Indicator Cocks and Blow Through: All the indicator cocks of the marine engine must be opened up for blow through of combustion chamber prior starting to avoid hydraulic damage because of water leakage
+3. Open Indicator Cocks and Blow Through: All the indicator cocks of the marine engine must be opened up for blow through of combustion chamber prior starting in order to avoid hydraulic damage because of water leakage

 4. Rotate the Crankshaft: Rotate the crankshaft of the marine engine by means of turning gear so that all the parts are thoroughly lubricated before starting.

-5. Manual Check Turning Gear: Ensure that the turning gear is properly disengaged by checking it locally even when the remote signal is showing-“disengaged” sign.
+5. Manually Check Turning Gear: Ensure that the turning gear is properly disengaged by checking it locally even when the remote signal is showing-“disengaged” sign.
 Some auxiliary engines are provided with tommy bar for rotation, ensure that it is removed from the flywheel before the engine is started.

-6. Check Jacket Cooling Water Temperature: The jacket cooling water temperature of the engine should be maintained at at least 60 deg C for the main engine and 40 deg C for the auxiliary engine (it may vary depending upon the KW rating of the engine).
+6. Check Jacket Cooling Water Temperature: The jacket cooling water temperature of the engine should be maintained at least 60 deg C for the main engine and 40 deg C for the auxiliary engine (it may vary depending upon the KW rating of the engine).

 7. Warm up the Engine: The incoming ship generator should be run at no load for at least 5 mins to allow warming up of the system.

 8. Put Load Sharing Switch to Manual: When 2nd generator is started, it will try to come on load as soon as possible due to the autoload automation provided for sharing the equal load (if same rated capacity).
-During starting the 2nd generator, keep in mind to put the load sharing switch to manual.
-This will avoid the “just started” generator to come on load, giving it some time for warm up.

-9. Avoid Excessive Opening of Exhaust Valve: When starting main engine with hydraulic oil operated exhaust valves, open the spring air first and then start the hydraulic oil to the exhaust valve.
+9. Avoid Excessive Opening of Exhaust Valve: When starting the main engine with hydraulic oil operated exhaust valves, open the spring air first and then start the hydraulic oil to the exhaust valve.
 This will avoid excessive opening of valves.

-10. Examine the Engine: Responsible engineers of the ships to be present near the engine when it is started from remote position.
-Auxiliary engine to be started from local position (avoid using remote start if possible).
+10. Examine the Engine: Responsible engineers of the ships to be present near the engine when it is started from a remote position.
+Auxiliary engine to be started from a local position (avoid using remote start if possible).